jjdelorme/EventsSample/README.md

 npm run install
 npm run build
 ```
-This outputs the optimized static web application to ../api/wwwroot as the api server actually serves up the static content for simplicity.
+This outputs the optimized static web application to `../api/wwwroot`.
+The API serves the static content for simplicity with `UseStaticFiles()` using the default directory.

+## Developing locally

+To start the API server run `dotnet run` from the `\api` directory.

-During development you can use hot loading with the `development server` to see changes in realtime by executing `npm start`.
+During development you can hot reload the static React HTML/JS/CSS content using the `development server` by running `npm start`.
+When using the node.js development server the application will be hosted on 2 different ports:

-## Build API Server
-cd api/
-dotnet build
+* Port **3000** will serve the static content using node.js
+* Port **5000** will serve the API, but it will be proxied through port 3000 (see below).

 ## Known Issues

-* Use proxy in the `package.json` file to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the development server for react.
+* Use the `proxy` field in `package.json` to workaround [CORS issues](https://create-react-app.dev/docs/proxying-api-requests-in-development/) when using the development server for react.

-* You can't use ASP.NET 6 hot reload with signalR.
+* You can not use ASP.NET 6 hot reloading with signalR.
 You also cannot use a development server proxy with signalR.

-## Testing locally

 1. Follow the previous [instructions](https://cloud.google.com/dotnet/docs/setup) to setup your local development machine.
 Make sure to download a JSON key and save in the root directory of this project as `key.json`.

+## Building and running in a container locally

+The application will run in a container when deployed to Cloud Run.

 1. Build the container locally
     ```bash